On the Identifiability of Tensor Ranks via Prior Predictive Matching

 \item \textbf{Pure Interactions:} Calculate the pure interaction terms from the total covariances using the exact inclusion-exclusion principle:

 \end{enumerate}

-\paragraph{Outer loop: \textit{The Bootstrapped Distribution of Rank Estimates}.} To ensure robustness and quantify the estimation uncertainty, we repeat the moment estimation procedure above on bootstrap replicates of the observed tensor-data.
-For $b = 1, \dots, B$: \begin{enumerate}[noitemsep, topsep=0pt, left=4pt] \item A bootstrap sample $\Ytensor^{(b)}$ is generated from the original tensor $\Ytensor$, using a block bootstrap on tensor slices to preserve potential dependencies. \item The complete ``\textit{Inner loop}'' estimation procedure is applied to $\Ytensor^{(b)}$ to obtain a set of bootstrap pure term estimates, $\{\hat{v}_S\}^{(b)}$. \item These bootstrap moments are plugged into the appropriate closed-form formula described in Section~\ref{sec:rank_identification} to yield the numerator $\text{Num}_p^{(b)}$ and denominator $\text{Den}_p^{(b)}$ for each bootstrapped replicate of the identifiable rank $r_p^{(b)}$: \begin{itemize} \item PARAFAC/CP (order M, single rank r): for $p \neq q$, use \autoref{eq:parafac:closed}. \item TT (order M, ranks $r_1, \dots, r_{M-1}$): for interior ranks $1 < p < M-1$, use \autoref{eq:tt:closed}. \end{itemize} \item Additionally, each bootstrap estimate is regularized to prevent numerical instability.
+\paragraph{Outer loop: \textit{The Bootstrapped Distribution of Rank Estimates}.} To ensure robustness and quantify the estimation uncertainty, we repeat the inner moment estimation procedure described above on bootstrap replicates of the observed tensor-data.

+For $b = 1, \dots, B$: \begin{enumerate}[noitemsep, topsep=0pt, left=4pt] \item A bootstrap sample $\Ytensor^{(b)}$ is generated from the original tensor $\Ytensor$, using a block bootstrap on tensor slices to preserve potential dependencies. \item The complete ``\textit{Inner loop}'' estimation procedure is applied to $\Ytensor^{(b)}$ to obtain a set of bootstrap pure term estimates, $\{\hat{v}_S\}^{(b)}$. \item These bootstrap moments are plugged into the appropriate closed-form formula described in Section~\ref{sec:rank_identification} to yield the numerator $\text{Num}_p^{(b)}$ and denominator $\text{Den}_p^{(b)}$ for each bootstrapped replicate of the identifiable rank $r_p^{(b)}$: \begin{itemize} \item PARAFAC/CP (order M, single rank r): for $p \neq q$, use \autoref{eq:parafac:closed}. \item TT (order M, ranks $r_1, \dots, r_{M-1}$): for interior ranks $1 < p < M-1$, use \autoref{eq:tt:closed}. \end{itemize} \item Each bootstrap estimate is regularized to prevent numerical instability.
 For each replicate $b$, we propose a regularized rank

 The shrinkage term $\varepsilon_p = 1.96 \cdot \mathrm{SE}(\{\text{Den}_p^{(j)}\}_{j=1}^B)$ is the data-driven standard error of the denominator, estimated from all bootstrap replicates. \end{enumerate}